msmith93/brenda/README.md

 are ready to snapshot the instance, because doing so will prevent you from logging into the instance again by ssh.

-Finally, if you want to make your AMI public, use the following command (requires EC2 command line tools):
+Finally, use the following command to make the AMI public (requires EC2 command line tools):

     $ ec2-modify-image-attribute MY_AMI --launch-permission --add all